LokimuKH19/Pump_Blade_Optimization_PINN_Framework/BladeOptimizerLFR/Readme.md

 ### Jan.
 5, 2026
 - New programm `BladeGeneratorCAD.py` is released.
 Now the parametric modeling of the blade in the axial fluid machinery can export the `.step` file with OpenCasCade engine (need conda environment), in which the format of the 3D model is CFD-meshing-friendly **B-rep**.
 So far the upper and lower bound of the blade is Polygon, and I'm going to upgrade this to NURB/Spline Surface later.

+### Jan.
+6, 2026
+- Updated `BladeGenereratorCAD.py`: Now the shape of the Blades has been turned into the NURB surface.
+Running the script would create several files in the `./CQ` filefolder, where the `annular_passage.step` refers to the Flow Passage, while the `blade_complete_boolean.step` is the Blade Solid domain.
+- Known issue: I manage to summon the Fluid Domain by using OpenCASCade's Difference Set api.
+However, the generated `fluid_domain_complete.step` has topology problems, where an enexpected extra plane is not removed at root of the blade.
+Still you can generate geometrically reasonable fluid domain by using the Difference Set tools in Spaceclaim, which would create the correct model with better stability.

 ## Dependencies Description
 It is recommended to download "Blender" and "OpenSCAD" when using this software, and add them into Path (Environment Variable) for boolean calculation.